SkretasLab/ProteoSeeker/README.md

 <p align="justify">In addition, the name of the custom environment must replace the name of the environment ("ps_install") in line 14 ("conda activate ps_install") in the file "install.sh".
 It is suggested not to perform these changes if possible and let the installation process handle the creation and usage of the installation environment for these packages.</p>

 #### Pipeline tools
 <p align="justify">These tools are all automatically installed by the installation process of ProteoSeeker or have already been set in the Docker image of ProteoSeeker.
-The specific versions of these tools which are during ProteoSeeker's installation are the ones also used for the evaluation of the "seek" and "taxonomy" modes of ProteoSeeker.
+The specific versions of the tools included in the ProteoSeeker's installation are the ones also used for the evaluation of the "seek" and "taxonomy" modes of ProteoSeeker.
 These tools and their versions are the following:</p>

 1. bbmap: 39.01
 2. bowtie2: 2.5.3